 There’s never enough great content, am I right?
 What should be a part of your content strategy this year?

-Video marketing on the rise
+1. Video marketing is still on the rise

 While the online blog space may seem oversaturated with too many redundant articles, it seems like there’s never enough good video content out there.